AntonFlorey/mpfp/README.md

 You can control the strength of this shape preservation objective via the `closeness_weight` and `min_closeness_weight` parameter.
 The algorithm will interpolate between the two while optimizing.
 If you struggle to get decent results, try increasing the `closeness_weight` and the number of optimization rounds.

 The algorithm will always try to optimize the entire mesh.
-By providing the index list `fixed_vertices`, all selected vertices will not be ignored by the optimizer.
+By providing the index list `fixed_vertices`, all selected vertices will be ignored by the optimizer.
 This may be useful when you want to preserve certain features.